dominikmeller/la-bel-confluence/README.md

 MIT License.
 Do whatever you want, but please don't blame me if Confluence gets angry about too many API calls ;)

+## New Feature: Label Removal

+In addition to adding labels, this script now allows you to remove labels from all pages in a Confluence space:

+1. Run the script and choose 'R' when prompted to remove labels.
+2. The script will display a list of all labels in the Confluence space, sorted by occurrence.
+3. Enter the number corresponding to the label you want to remove.
+4. Confirm the removal when prompted.
+5. The script will remove the selected label from all pages in the space.

+**Caution**: The label removal feature will remove the selected label from ALL pages in the specified Confluence space.
+Use this feature with care.

 ---

 Enjoy automating Confluence without leaving your terminal!